 The plan for this day was to visit Mekong Delta.
 I, along with a group of other travelers, set off to the first stop on this tour – the Vinh Trang Temple, which is a beautiful Mahayana Buddhist Temple that exuded calmness and peace.

 After the temple, we went to the dock to catch a boat to the Mekong Delta.
 I was very excited about the activities planned for us.
-We rowed through.
-U[on reaching, we were welcomed with a herbal tea, fresh tropical fruits, and an amazing singing performance.
+We rowed marshy waters and thick mangroves.
+Upon reaching, we were welcomed with a herbal tea, fresh tropical fruits, and an amazing singing performance.
 After we were refreshed, we went to a bee farm, witnessed the honey-making process, and tasted some yummy fresh honey.
 We then took a kayak and sailed through some beautiful woods and thick mangroves with our adrenaline soaring high.
 We landed at the Coconut Candy workshop, where our excited group watched how these sweet candies were made and I bought some for home as well.

 In Vietnam, I got to taste some of the best vegetarian food I have ever had.
 I used to savour every bite of whatever meal I had in Vietnam.
 After a traditional Vietnamese lunch, we roamed around the beautiful island and saw many exotic trees, flowers, and animals.
 And as we sailed towards the city, we enjoyed the calm waters of the river and some sweet coconut water.